He Who Sups With Philip Morris Should Have A Long Spoon!

 For the millions of people who are addicted to the nicotine in our cigarettes and who therefore find they are unable to quit, we offer an alternative, iQOS, which may (or may not) be a safer way of inhaling tobacco fumes.
 If everyone were eventually to switch from cigarettes to iQOS our profits would be sustained or may even increase and into the bargain we can present ourselves as a public health champion!
 (The $1bn is, of course, a drop in the ocean for us.)

 Well, I can tell them exactly what they need to do to achieve a smoke-free world and advance the field of tobacco harm reduction – and I won’t charge anything like $1bn for my services.
 In fact I’ll advise them for free.
 This is what they need to do, and should do in a much shorter time span than the next twelve years: stop making cigarettes.
-That will achieve, as least as far as Philip Morris are concerned, the first aim of eliminating the use of smoked tobacco.
+That will achieve, as least as far as Philip Morris is concerned, the first aim of eliminating the use of smoked tobacco.
 As for the second aim, that of advancing the field, as they put it, my suggestion will go a long way to achieving that too.

 But, of course, what they really want to do, while they keeping merrily on making and selling ordinary cancer sticks, is to plug for all they’re worth their new product with the unpronounceable name of iQOS.
-For those of my readers who are unfamiliar with what this is, here is a picture of an advertising placard for it, conveniently placed at a child’s eye level in my local branch of Seven-Eleven.
+For those of my readers who are unfamiliar with what this is, here is a picture of an advertising placard for it, conveniently placed at a child’s eye level in my local branch of Seven-Eleven in Tokyo.

 iQOS (or should that be iQOSs?) look like little cigarettes.
 They are made of tobacco which is heated (not burnt), with the resultant poisonous fumes being inhaled into the lungs.
 Philip Morris claims this is potentially less harmful than inhaling cigarette smoke – so that’s all right then.
 And, Bingo! – the field of tobacco harm reduction is advanced!